frnsys/oracle_ii/readme.md

 - Run `python main.py` to start the scanner.
 - Press `s` or `spacebar` when a card is in view and highlighted with a red border.
 This saves the card's multiverse id to a text file (`data/collection.db`).

+The `lookup.py` script also lets you specify a card list and get their multiverse ids:

+    python lookup.py cardlist

+Where `cardlist` contains contents in the format:

+    Card Name [quantity]

+The quantity part is optional if it's just one card.

+## Running the catalog API

+- Once you've catalogued your cards, you can run the API with `python api.py`.
+- There's a demo page at `catalog/index.html`.

 ## Caveats

 - The scanner is very sensitive to light conditions.
 You will likely have to calibrate it for your environment.